Engineering-Research-and-Development/true-connector-basic_data_app_sftp/README.md

 }'
 ```

-If the files that you want to transfer are larger than 30Mb, please put next content as payload:
+If the files that you want to transfer are larger than 25Mb SFTP flow MUST be used, please put next content as payload:

 ```
 "payload": {